2026 Men's EuroHockey Indoor Club Cup

+Amsterdam won their first title and became the first Dutch club to win the tournament by defeating Harvestehuder THC 7–4 in the final.
+The hosts Junior FC won the bronze medal by defeating the defending champions Léopold 5–4.
+Plzeň-Litice and Olten finished in seventh and eighth place respectively, which means Czechia and Switzerland were relegated to the Club Trophy in 2026.

 Teams

 The participating clubs have qualified for each division based on their country's final ranking from the 2025 competition.
 Ukraine and Turkey were relegated and were replaced by the Czech Republic and England who were promoted from the 2025 EuroHockey Indoor Club Trophy.